-Summarise yourself in one sentence…I am a foodie who loves great food…because…who doesn’t?
+A summary of myself in one sentence…I am a foodie who loves great food…because…who doesn’t?
 I love to travel overseas but it has been a while, I cannot wait until borders open up to continue exploring different parts of the world and of course try the awesome food other countries have to offer.

-Why did you join the YAAB?…Since uni, I have always been involved with volunteer programs and have benefited from the opportunities and the experience.
+Why did I join the YAAB?…Since uni, I have always been involved with volunteer programs and have benefited from the opportunities and the experience.
 I joined the YAAB with the aim to encourage other younger members to be more involved with Actuaries Institute with a focus to enhance the Mentoring Program.
 I would love younger members to be more active and challenge themselves in areas that are outside their comfort zone.

-What do you enjoy the most about being involved with the YAAB?…I love being part of such a passionate group who constantly are thinking outside the box with events and programs.
+What do I enjoy the most about being involved with the YAAB?…I love being part of such a passionate group who constantly are thinking outside the box with events and programs.
 Keep a look out for our exciting pipeline of events to attend, a lot of thought and effort are placed to host these programs in order to benefit the younger members.

-What excites you about the influence the YAAB has on the future direction of the Actuaries Institute?…It excites me that younger members have a dedicated group to ensure their voices are heard.
+What excites me about the influence the YAAB has on the future direction of the Actuaries Institute?…It excites me that younger members have a dedicated group to ensure their voices are heard.
 It is great working with such a passionate team in YAAB, constantly throws out unique ideas which we all challenge to ensure it meets the needs of younger members.

 My interesting/quirky hobbies…Since COVID, I have loved playing mah-jong with friends!!
 I have always thought what is so interesting about this game and only thought I would pick it up once I am older, but how wrong I was!